A topic from the subject of Organic Chemistry in Chemistry.

 Data Analysis

-The data from biomolecular experiments can be analyzed using a variety of statistical methods.
-These methods can be used to identify trends, relationships, and patterns in the data.
-The results of the data analysis can be used to draw conclusions about the structure, properties, and function of biomolecules.
+Data from biomolecular experiments are analyzed using statistical methods to identify trends, relationships, and patterns.
+This analysis helps draw conclusions about biomolecule structure, properties, and function.

 Applications